-Vinesh Phogat: Indian wrestlers relaunch protest over sexual abuse claims
+Vinesh Phogat: India wrestlers seek chief's arrest over sexual abuse claims

 - Published

-Top Indian wrestlers are protesting again in Delhi, demanding the arrest of the chief of the sport's governing body for alleged sexual harassment.
+Indian wrestlers are protesting again in Delhi, seeking the arrest of the former chief of the sport's governing federation for alleged sexual abuse.

 They had called off protests in January after the government promised to investigate their complaints.